Career & Professional Development

 |Internship||Job & Internship Fair|

 Each student in the College of Business and Economics is assigned a mentor to help them through the career development process.
-These former executives use their experience to help you choose the right career path for you.
+These former executives use their experience to help students to choose the career path that’s right for them, find relevant work experience in the community, and develop strategies for internship and job search.

 - Internships must be at least 180 hours